novellus/mtg-ai-card-generator/readme.md

         * &#x1F534; TODO Added option to DataLoader to dynamically randomize the order of structured content in encoded mtg cards in each batch
             * symbols in mana costs
             * order of unordered fields in a card (eg when the fields are specified by label rather than by order)
+        * &#x1F534; TODO Updated sampler to optionally save output to specified file instead of printing to console
     * [mtgencode](https://github.com/Parrotapocalypse/mtgencode)
         * Created environment.yaml for conda management
         * Fixed reserved word ```set``` inappropriately used